Adrianacmy/capstone-UI/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+For the project to build, **these files must exist with exact filenames**:

+* `public/index.html` is the page template;
+* `src/index.js` is the JavaScript entry point.

+You can delete or rename the other files.

+You may create subdirectories inside `src`.
+For faster rebuilds, only files inside `src` are processed by Webpack.<br>
+You need to **put any JS and CSS files inside `src`**, otherwise Webpack won’t see them.

+Only files inside `public` can be used from `public/index.html`.<br>

 See the section about [deployment](#deployment) for more information.